melaniebrgr/learning-computer-science/06-ai/03-langgraph.md

 # LangGraph

 LangGraph is a low-level orchestration framework for building, managing, and deploying long-running, stateful agents.
+OpenAI has a "low code " solution for building agentic systems like you would with LangGraph.

 ## Elements